-Where did you come from and where are you going?
+Where do you come from and where are you going?

-Name a favourite taste, touch, sound, sight and smell.
+Name a favorite taste, touch, sound, sight and smell.

 Describe one of your most vivid dreams or nightmares

-How does your sense of place affect the way you express yourself?
+How does your sense of place afect the way you express yourself?

-Tell us a good joke, story or anecdote.
+Tell us a good story, anecdote or joke.

 Pepo: A funny thing that happened recently was when I was shopping at a local supermarket.
 I lost myself as I was buying sausages and good wines.
 I continued shopping and putting things into my shopping cart.
 But when I got to the cashier to pay, I realized that I had been putting my groceries into someone else’s shopping cart without realising!
 It was very frustrating to have to set aside a lots of creams and compresses that I had not chosen.
 But I have to laugh at how single minded I am when I am shopping for food and wines!